anishasr/plp_lab1/README.md

 ## Guide

 1) What did you need to do to install the language?
-<br>I found a very [helpful tutorial](https://code.visualstudio.com/docs/languages/cpp) within Visual Studio Code's official documentation.
+<br><br>I found a very [helpful tutorial](https://code.visualstudio.com/docs/languages/cpp) within Visual Studio Code's official documentation.
 It walks through the set up of C/C++ for VS Code.

 Step 1: I installed the 'C/C++ extension' on VS Code.